OpenSPP/documentation/docs/glossary.rst

    Information systems
-       A discrete set of :term:`information<information>` resources, such as personnel, equipment, funds, and :term:`information technology<information technology>`, organized for the collection, processing, maintenance, use, sharing, dissemination, or disposition of :term:`information<information>`.
+       A discrete set of :term:`information<information>` resources, such as personnel, equipment, funds, and :term:`information technology<information technology>`, organized for the collection, processing, maintenance, use, sharing, dissemination, or disposition of information.

        | 🇫🇷 Système d'information
        | 🇪🇸 Sistemas de información